Eve Ewing: 1919

-1919 is a collection of poems and children's songs based on the stoning and resulting drowning of Eugene Williams in Lake Michigan and the ensuing Chicago race riot of 1919.
-1919 has excerpts from "The Negro In Chicago: A Study On Race Relations And A Race Riot", a text commissioned by the city of Chicago and written in the aftermath of the riots as an attempt to understand how and why the events occurred and what could be done to ensure that race riots would never again occur.
-She captures the suffocating weight of historical denial, describing a world where "we breathe air thick with omission," and critiques the criminalization of Black aspiration, where they "count the coins we have not yet earned and call it theft."
-Excerpts from "The Negro in Chicago" are used at the top of Ewing's poems to provide additional context for her writing.
+1919 is a collection of poems and children's songs based on the stoning and drowning of Eugene Williams in Lake Michigan and the ensuing Chicago race riot of 1919.
+1919 includes excerpts from "The Negro In Chicago: A Study On Race Relations And A Race Riot", a text commissioned by the city of Chicago and written in the aftermath of the riots as an attempt to understand how and why it occurred and what could be done to ensure that race riots would never again occur.
+She explores historical denialism and critiques the criminalization of Black aspiration.

-The poems speak to the ways African-American communities have been systematically erased and targeted, suggesting a society "makes a game of devising ways to make us disappear" and "sketches maps with nooses drawn round our streets."
-The book suggests that history often "wears a mask stitched from our stories, but never says our names," revealing how official narratives erase the contributions and pain of Black Americans.
-Ewing portrays a society that "builds monuments to forgetting, and calls it progress," as institutions prioritize erasure over accountability.1919 was published in 2019 and was selected on NPRs Best Books of 2019, Chicago Tribune's Notable Books of 2019, Chicago Review of Books Best Poetry Book of 2019, O Magazine Best Books by Women of Summer 2019, The Millions Must-Read Poetry of June 2019, and LitHub Most Anticipated Reads of Summer 2019.
+The poems speak to the ways African-American communities have been systematically erased and targeted.
+The book suggests that official historical narratives erase the contributions and pain of Black Americans.
+Ewing portrays a society that "builds monuments to forgetting, and calls it progress," as institutions prioritize erasure over accountability.
+1919 was published in 2019 and was selected on NPR's Best Books of 2019, on the Chicago Tribune's Notable Books of 2019, as Chicago Review of Books' Best Poetry Book of 2019, on O Magazine's Best Books by Women of Summer 2019, on The Millions' Must-Read Poetry of June 2019, and on Literary Hub's Most Anticipated Reads of Summer 2019.

 Children's books

 In 2021, Penguin Random House published Maya and the Robot, written by Ewing and illustrated by Christine Almeda.
 It tells the story of an introverted fifth grader who finds a robot named Ralph, who helps her adapt to being in a classroom without her best friends.

-In 2023, Ewing co-wrote the young adult memoir Colin Kaepernick: Change the Game (Graphic Novel Memoir) with Colin Kaepernick.
+In 2023, Ewing co-wrote the young adult graphic memoir Colin Kaepernick: Change the Game with Colin Kaepernick.